Powered by Google TranslateTranslate

-ACT Policing is committed to achieving the outcomes of the ACT Aboriginal and Torres Strait Islander Agreement 2019–2028 and works with the local Aboriginal and Torres Strait Islander community to implement policies and best practice that support these outcomes.
+ACT Policing is committed to achieving the outcomes of the ACT Aboriginal and Torres Strait Islander Agreement 2019-2028 and works with the local First Nations community to implement policies and best practice that support these outcomes.

 Chief Police Officer’s Advisory Board

-The Chief Police Officer’s Advisory Board was established in late 2018 and aims to strengthen the connection between law enforcement and the Aboriginal and Torres Strait Islander community and to foster a relationship based on mutual respect and trust.
+The Chief Police Officer’s Advisory Board was established in late 2018 and aims to strengthen the connection between law enforcement and the First Nations communities and to foster a relationship based on mutual respect and trust.

-The Board considers strategic issues regarding ACT Policing’s engagement with Aboriginal and Torres Strait Islander peoples in the ACT and provides an avenue for direct community feedback.
+The Board considers strategic issues regarding ACT Policing’s engagement with First Nations peoples in the ACT and provides an avenue for direct community feedback.

-Consisting of ACT Policing Executive members, ALOs and local Elders, the board meets every two months and assists with practical information regarding matters such as the use of language and the importance of culture to Aboriginal and Torres Strait Islander communities.
+Consisting of ACT Policing Executive members, First Nations Liaison Officers and local Elders, the board meets bimonthly and assists with practical information regarding matters such as the use of language and the importance of culture to First Nations communities.

 ACT Policing Cultural Training